Cat Gadgets Health & Safety

 SureFeed Microchip Pet Feeder Review

-The glaring positive thing about the SureFeed Microchip Cat Feeder is the fact that it works, there is just no other way around it, it simple, and it works.
+The most glaringly positive aspect of the SureFeed Microchip Cat Feeder is the fact that it undeniably works; there’s just no way around it.
+It’s simple, and it works.

-Like I mentioned before when we first got the SureFeed Microchip Cat Feeder we had a lot of apprehensions with it.
-I thought the machine noise would scare my cats, I did not think it would work, I did not like the plastic bowls, I thought the battery would quickly run out and I just wanted it to be plugged to a wall socket, I even thought I would have a hard time programming my cat’s microchips and the SureFeed Microchip Cat Feeder.
-But none of that ever happened, just one quick read through of the SureFeed Cat Feeder manual and were done.
-I literally took like 10 minutes for me to program all of my cats into their own bowl.
+As I mentioned earlier, when we first acquired the SureFeed Microchip Cat Feeder, we had numerous concerns.
+I was worried that the machine’s noise would scare my cats, doubted its functionality, wasn’t a fan of the plastic bowls, was concerned about the battery life, and preferred it to be wall socket-powered.
+I even thought programming my cats’ microchips and the SureFeed Microchip Cat Feeder itself would be a challenge.
+However, none of those worries materialized.
+A quick read through the SureFeed Cat Feeder manual, and we were good to go.
+It literally took me about 10 minutes to program all of my cats into their respective bowls.

 SureFeed Microchip Pet Feeder Size